vgrec/CheckersBoard/notes.md

 ## Features

 - It should be able to play checkers with yourself
-- It should have the possibility to customize the AI
+- It should have the possibility to customize the AI level:
+   - Player 1: P1 knows how the rules of the games but he has to win a game yet
+   - Player 2: P2 has won two times in the school championship ...
+   - Player 3: P3 ...
 - Customizable board
 - Show lessons
 - Highlight squares when a move is made